Henrietta Barnett (WRAF officer)

-Air Commandant Dame Mary Henrietta Barnett DBE (16 February 1905 – 11 September 1985), known as Henrietta Barnett, was a senior officer of the Women's Royal Air Force (WRAF).
+Air Commandant Dame Mary Henrietta Barnett DBE (16 February 1905 – 11 September 1985) was a senior officer of the Women's Royal Air Force (WRAF).
 From 1956 to 1960, she served as its director.

+Early life and education

+Barnett was born on 16 February 1905 in Winchester, Hampshire, England.
+She was the youngest child of Colonel George Henry Barnett CMG DSO and Mary Dorothea Barnett (née Baker).
+From September 1918 to July 1922, she was educated at Heathfield School, an all girls independent school in Ascot, Berkshire.